invertase/react-native-firebase/docs/auth/phone-auth.md

 # MFA-like Account Creation

 After successfully creating a user with an email and password (see Authentication/Usage/Email/Password sign-in), use the `verifyPhoneNumber` method to send a verification code to a user's phone number and if the user enters the correct code, link the phone number to the authenticated user's account.
 This creates a MFA-like authentication flow for account creation.
-However, to implement MFA with firebase, your app must call additional methods and use Google Cloud Identity Platform, which is a paid service, details availble in this guide https://cloud.google.com/identity-platform/docs/web/mfa
+However, to implement MFA with firebase, your app must call additional methods and use Google Cloud Identity Platform, which is a paid service, details available in this guide https://cloud.google.com/identity-platform/docs/web/mfa

 ```jsx
 import React, {useState, useEffect} from 'react';